-How to scale Release Management for Monorepos
+How to Scale Release Management for Monorepos

 Managing deployment of dozens of microservices from within the monorepo can be challenging.
 Learn some of the best practices to manage such releases.

-How to scale Release Management for Monorepos
+How to Scale Release Management for Monorepos

 Managing deployment of dozens of microservices from within the monorepo can be challenging.
 Learn some of the best practices to manage such releases.